 Tanizaki’s novel Kagi is completely unfilmable.
 It consists entirely of the diary entries of a husband and wife, revealing their thoughts.
 We can only infer their motives and the events of their lives.
 The short novel is billiantly subtle, and its character development is completely believable.
 Probably the only way to turn the book into a script is to draw up maybe half a page of notes on the basic ideas in the book, and put everything aside.
 Then, a year or so later, go back only to the half-page of notes, and write a new story based on those ideas.

 It’s interesting to compare this to Kon Ichikawa’s earlier film version, known in the US as Odd Obsession.
 Ichikawa’s film has none of the subtlety of the book and it also has surprisingly poor character development.
-Brass’s version is infinitely superior, and, while not true to the letter of the novel (how could it have been?), it is certainly true to its spirit.
+Brass’s version is infinitely superior, and, while not true to the letter of the novel (how could it have been?), it is certainly true to its essence.
 Ichikawa made the characters weak, almost smaller than life; he turned them into people we would have no interest in ever meeting.
 Brass made the characters strong and made the couple appealing.

 Gustav Klimt, Idylle